zaydinani/TechJoy-BLOGv1.0/README.md

 # TechJoy--blog--Nodejs/Express/mysql
 - just run : npm start after you make sure to download node-modules(npm install) and you good to work on the project
+- donn't forget about database credentials